 The gap between discourse and practice is highlighted in the fact that growth of prison population is largely attributed to drug offences, including possession of small quantities of illicit substances, and other minor offences.
 This situation is attributed to excessively punitive drug laws that impose harsh sentences on these crimes, use of minimum sentences, and mandatory use of prison, instead of other mechanisms by which sentences can be served, such as community service or house arrest.
 As an exception to this lack of implementation, Costa Rica stands out by undertaking legal reforms to apply alternatives to incarceration, taking into account women’s situation of socioeconomic vulnerability and the role of caregivers, benefiting 120 women.

 While the study sheds light on how distant reality is from the reformist discourse, it ends with a purposeful note, as the CEDD provides advice for paths towards reform that would effectively bring the practice in line with the discourse.
 In my view, these two key recommendations have been the core of the reformist narrative, and its implementation will have a transformative effect:

 1. Decriminalize drug consumption, in order to take drug users outside of the criminal systems.

 2. Undertake the necessary reforms to incorporate alternatives to incarceration in the criminal system, at different stages of the judicial process.
 Such alternatives include diversion mechanisms to community or social services, and should be applied to non-violent offenders.

 Drugs and their policies are polemic.
 Politicians use populist measures such as increase in penalties and harsher sanctions in election times.
 The pre-UNGASS moment was a time for studies and proposals.
 But now, we must move from rhetoric to action, and ensure implementation of reforms that can effectively reduce the harms of drug policy.

-*Isabel is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Isabel is a researcher at the Center for Law, Justice and Society (Dejusticia).